About APHI

 About This Initiative

 This initiative is currently in its foundational phase, led by Dr. Bryan Tegomoh.
-The project synthesizes published research on AI in public health, develops implementation frameworks, and builds collaborative networks with health departments and research institutions.
+The project reviews public evidence, defines implementation frameworks, and builds collaborative pathways with health departments, researchers, and public health practitioners.

 01